ComposableFi/composable/code/xcvm/semantic.md

 ### Ownership

-interpreter instances maintain a set of owners.
+Executor instances maintain a set of owners.

-Programs are only executed by the interpreter if the caller is in the set of owners.
+Programs are only executed by the Executor if the caller is in the set of owners.

-On initial instantiation of the `CVM` interpreter, the calling `Identity` is the owner.
+On initial instantiation of the `CVM` Executor, the calling `Identity` is the owner.
 This can be a local or foreign account, depending on the origin.
-The owning `Identity` has total control of the interpreter instance and the funds held and can make delegate calls from the instance's account.
+The owning `Identity` has total control of the Executor instance and the funds held and can make delegate calls from the instance's account.

 Oftentimes, multiple `Identities` represent a single real-world entity, such as a cross-chain protocol or a user.
-To accommodate for shared/global ownership of resources, each interpreter keeps track of a set of `Identities`, which share ownership of the interpreter.
-Each owning `Identity` has full permissions on the interpreter instance.
+To accommodate for shared/global ownership of resources, each Executor keeps track of a set of `Identities`, which share ownership of the Executor.
+Each owning `Identity` has full permissions on the Executor instance.

-Owners may be added by having the interpreter call the appropriate setters.
+Owners may be added by having the Executor call the appropriate setters.
 We will consider adding specialized instructions later.
 Owners may be removed by other owners.
 An CVM instance MUST always have at least one owner.

 # Fees